AVSystem/Anjay/doc/sphinx/source/AdvancedTopics/AT-CustomObjects/AT_CO_SingleInstanceReadOnly.rst

 Resource that has no default value - in that case, the Resource is always *supported*, but becomes *present* only after a LwM2M Server sets its value first.
-Before that, it can be treated as non-existent - it will not be reported via the Discover RPC, for example.
+Before that, it can be treated as non-existent - it will not be reported via the Discover operation, for example.
 Examples include Default Minimum Period and Default Maximum Period Resources of the LwM2M Server object.

 In our case, Resources 0 and 1 are always present in the only Instance we have, so we can implement the ``test_resource_preset`` handler simply as: